NIRISS Bright Limits

 Most observations with AMI will make use of the SUB80 subarray which covers 80 × 80 pixels on the detector.
 Table 2 lists the bright limits in A0V-based magnitudes, also called Vega magnitudes, for the various filters.
 Table 2 assumes a point source centered in a pixel.
 If the point source is placed at or near the corner of a pixel, the target could be about 1.5 magnitudes brighter because of the lower pixel response.
 For a full frame observation the bright limits will be about 5.4 magnitudes fainter than for a SUB80 observation.
 Effective saturation is assumed to occur at 30,000 e-/pixel, which is the limit at which charge from the central illuminated pixel begins accumulating in neighboring pixels.

 Table 2.
-Estimated bright limits for NIRISS AMI mode in Vega magnitudes (i.e., the average A0V star has colors of 0.0 between filters), for an A0V type spectrum, for the SUB80 subarray
+Estimated bright limits for NIRISS AMI mode for the SUB80 subarray

-Magnitude in NIRISS filters assume an average A0V star has the same magnitude in all filters, and uses the Bohlin Sirius model (2020) as a template for this average star at magnitude -1.401.
+The magnitude in NIRISS filters are equivalent to the previous "Vegamag" system where the CALSPEC Sirius model from Bohlin 2022 is used as a template for an A0V star with a magnitude of -1.395 in all filters (Rieke et al. 2022).
 Note that quoted bright limits will vary for different spectral types.

 †The magnitudes in NIRISS filters F277W and F380M roughly correspond to the WISE W1 magnitude.The magnitudes in NIRISS filters F430M and F480M roughly correspond to the WISE W2 magnitude.
 There is a ±0.05 magnitude uncertainty due to the conversion from NIRISS magnitude to WISE magnitudes, which is a function of the spectral shape of the source.
 The magnitudes of the WISE and NIRISS filters should match for an average A0V star and WISE magnitudes are predicted to be slightly smaller than the NIRISS magnitudes for later spectral types.